By Eric Vandenbroeck and co-workers

 context, the inner gods of the Daoist meditation practices, and the ritual

-to realize how its adept is not asked to meditate on the deities that
+its adept is not asked to meditate on the deities that reside within himself,

-reside within himself, or to address those who dwell in heaven.
-Instead, he
+or to address those who dwell in heaven.
+Instead, he surveys (can), examines

-period, however, the methods based on refining mercury from cinnabar had grown
+methods based on refining mercury from cinnabar had grown in importance.
+The

-eighth century.
-His two works (originally part of a single treatise) describe
+His two works (originally part of a single treatise) describe the preparation

-the preparation of an elixir obtained by refining cinnabar.
-In the first part
+of an elixir obtained by refining cinnabar.
+In the first part of the process,

-of the process, each cycle yields a "gold" that can be ingested or
+each cycle yields a "gold" that can be ingested or used as an

-used as an ingredient in the next cycle.
-In the second part of the process, the
+ingredient in the next cycle.
+In the second part of the process, the final

 Some Tang sources